spitlo/spitlo.github.io/content/music/looptober-2022.md

 ## Conclusion

-The stats show I’m depressingly consistant.
+The stats show I’m depressingly consistent.
 The average BPM, 84.1, is pretty close to the mean BPM, 85.
-The difference between the the lowest BPM and the average is 25, the difference between the highest BPM and the average is 26.
+The difference between the lowest BPM and the average is 25, the difference between the highest BPM and the average is 26.
 Like a perfectly adequately calibrated but slightly underwhelming pendulum.

 A crushing majority of the loops are in 4/4 time, with only four in 3/4 time and one in 5/4 time.
 Probably what you’d expect, especially from someone so defiantly average.